What is Chapter 7 bankruptcy in Washington?

-Why would I need an attorney to file a Chapter 7 bankruptcy?
+Why would I need an attorney for Chapter 7 Bankruptcy in Washington?

-You need an attorney because the laws are very complicated.
+You need an attorney for Chapter 7 Bankruptcy because the laws are very complicated in Washington.
 There’s a lot of detail, the forms change on a regular basis, and the mathematical calculations that have to be done for certain things like the Means Test, for example, make it easy for mistakes to be made.
 A few years ago, people could do this on their own and many did.
 But when the law changed in 2005, all of a sudden it became so complicated that it’s pretty beyond the average person’s capability to do it without very expensive software to make sure everything’s done properly.

 In our jurisdiction, a majority of people who try to file a Chapter 7 on their own have their cases dismissed due to one detail or another.
 Often it’s submitting a document after the deadline leaving it out, or sending it incorrectly.
 The bankruptcy courts are extremely strict about what paperwork they want and when it’s due.
 So, that’s why you need an attorney who’s familiar with all of the rules, regulations, and procedures that need to be followed.

-What type of experience does your firm have with Chapter 7?
+What type of experience does your firm have with Chapter 7 Bankruptcy in Washington?

 Between Erin, Susanne and our paralegal, we probably have well over 25 years of experience with consumer bankruptcy.
 If we add up all the cases we have worked on, it’s probably several thousand.